Peetzie/land-use-classification-mlops/reports/README.md

 > Answer:

 We used the Engine and had an implementation of the Bucket that we never used.
-The bucket is used for storing data to be used by the engine The engine is used to run virtual machines defined by docker images in order to execute jobs on resources available at data-centres around the world
+The bucket is used for storing data to be used by the engine.
+The engine is used to run virtual machines defined by docker images in order to execute jobs on resources available at data-centres around the world